-- Revenue growth has been tremendous with a compounded annual growth of 23.3% over the last 5 years.
+- Long term revenue growth has been strong with a 5 year compounded annual growth of 23.9%.

 Should you sell AAXN stock?

-- AAXN stock is trading at a PE ratio of 157.4, which is worse than the industry average multiple of 23.
+- The AAXN stock currently trades at a PE of 138, which is expensive, compared to the industry average of 20.9.

 AXON ENTERPRISE Related Company Stock Videos